nialov/fractopo/README.rst

 -  In constant development, will have breaking changes.
 -  Critical issues:

+   -  Installation on Windows is currently not supported due to problems with installation of ``gdal``-based packages like geopandas.
+   -  Contour grid sampling is sometimes slow and requires refactor at some point.
    -  ``snap_traces`` in branch and node determination is not completely stable.
 Some edge cases cause artifacts which only sometimes are recognized as error branches.
 (Mostly solved as of 1.3.2021).